sarnold/pystache/README.md

 parses the json files.
 To install PyYAML--

     pip install pyyaml

+Once the submodule is available, you can run the full test set with:

+    tox -e setup . ext/spec/specs

 To run a subset of the tests, you can use [nose](http://somethingaboutorange.com/mrl/projects/nose/0.11.1/testing.html):